 Building your vocational intelligence: Special edition of Centrepiece and The GOAL Post, Fall, 2009.
 Go to site

 ClicVoc: Vocational Training on the Island of Montreal: ClicVoc.
 Go to site

 Contact us if you have resources to share for Explo.

-Framework for the Evaluation of Learning Go to Site
+Framework for the Evaluation of Learning (PDF on MEES site) Go to Site

 Facilitate and encourage access to vocational training: MEES, Path 12 of "13 Paths to Success."
 Go to site

 POP Index (MEES and Commission scolaire Beauce-Etchemin (CSBE): The POP Index is an online catalogue of links supporting students’ career exploration processes for the Career Development Programs: POP, Explo, and EN.
 Go to Site

 POP Links (MEES and Commission scolaire Beauce-Etchemin (CSBE): On the POP Links websites students will find all of the associated URL links, videos and documentation needed to complete the tool kit activities.
 Go to site